 There are two ways by which we can express gratitude through yoga.

 Mudras are the yoga gestures we do with our hands.
 Mudras redirect life energy to the body.
 It is a gesture of offering that helps to stimulate the different areas of the brain that makes us feel at peace.
 There are different Mudras that we can practice, each having its exclusive benefits.
-Some of the basic mudras were mentioned by yoga enthusiast and wellness coach Kaisa Kapanen, in one of her recent publications.
+For some basic information about mudras, take a look at the blog post by yoga enthusiast and wellness coach Kaisa Kapanen (n.d.).

 Asanas are the physical postures that we let the body acquire during a yoga session.
 We have heard of the word ‘yogasana’ which is nothing but the combination of the two words yoga and asana, and involves practicing different body postures to cultivate feelings of joy, satisfaction, and gratefulness.

 Common yoga poses or ‘yogasana’ that can make us feel more thankful include: